an exciting new initiative for Raystede

 The main species of terrapins are Yellow-Bellied Sliders, Red-Eared Sliders, Cumberland Sliders and Cooters.
 These are classed as an invasive species in the UK and it is illegal to rehome them.

-Terrapins look very cute when they are small and increased in popularity as pets, largely thanks to the Teenage Mutant Ninja Turtles franchises.
+Terrapins look very cute when they are small and increased in popularity as pets, largely thanks to the Teenage Mutant Ninja Turtles film franchises.

 They are often bought as pets as they are small and relatively cheap but there is woefully little information about how to keep them.
-Many owners do not realise that terrapins grow into very large adults - as much as 25cms long or the size of a dinner plate!
+Many owners do not realise that terrapins grow into very large adults - as much as 30cms long or the size of a dinner plate!
 They need a lot of space and specialist care.
 Sadly, when they reach maturity, many owners release them illegally because terrapins are difficult to rehome.
 Some terrapins will thrive in the wild but often cause damage to the local environment.
 Sadly, many of them perish.

 Why has Raystede introduced Project Terrapin?